 - Needing to take more of the substance in order to get the same effect

 - Health problems, such as liver disease or depression

 Surveys clearly show that there is a startling relationship between personality disorders and addiction.
 In one such study, 50 percent of people with borderline personality disorder also had a diagnosis for a substance abuse disorder within the past year.

 What’s more, 9.5 percent of people with a substance abuse disorder also had borderline personality disorder, which is much higher than the rate of 1.6 to 5.9 percent for the general population.

 Because of the connection between the two, sufferers can benefit from what is known as dialectical behavior therapy, which has been specifically adapted for this purpose.
 Additionally, it can be very helpful to see a psychiatrist.

 Serotonin might be prescribed to relieve the symptoms of a personality disorder, while specific drugs can be used to relieve withdrawal symptoms and cravings.

 Whatever method of treatment you decide to go with, remember that you are not alone in your personality disorders and addiction.
-If you need help along the way, don’t hesitate to call our hotline at 800-598-5053 for more information or motivation.
+If you need help along the way, don’t hesitate to call our hotline at 800-598-5053 (Who Answers?) for more information or motivation.